stanford-crfm/levanter/docs/Overview.md

 ![Device Mesh](./device_mesh_2d.png)

 As a concrete example, consider the device mesh below, which has 8 devices, arranged in a 2x4 grid.
-The "data" axis is the first axis, and the "model" axis is the second axis.
+The `data` axis is the first axis, and the "model" axis is the second axis.

 One of the parameters in our model is the weight for the projection from `Embed` to `Mlp` that we used in the MLP,